ElijahGCHEN/TIL/c++/concurrency-parallel/thread-management.md

 ```
 - 1 This assignment will terminate the program!
 In this case t1 already had an associated thread (which was running some_other_function), so `std::terminate()` is called to terminate the program.

+## The number of threads that can truly run concurrently
+This information can be retrieved by calling `std::thread::hardware_concurrency()`.
+On a multicore system it might be the number of CPU cores.
+If you run more threads than the hardware can support, it's called *oversubscription*.